Nature & Outdoors

 Part of the State Preserves System, this forested area contains limestone bluffs, three caves, prairie remnants, and endangered plant species.
-The Nature Center offers hands-on displays and scheduled activities, including folk concerts and environmental education programs.
+The Nature Center offers hands-on displays and many scheduled activities throughout the year.
 Please note: Starr's Cave (the cave itself, not the park or nature center) is closed indefinitely in order to prevent the spread of white-nose syndrome within the bat population.
-The two remaining caves are open for public viewing.
+The two remaining caves are open for exploration.

 Wildlife Lakes Elk Farm